10 May The New IBOR

 The infrastructure is in place.
 As data is collected on SOFR and its component rates BGCR & TGCR, we’ll be able to see if the resulting rate is any difficulties in the rates replacement for LIBOR.

-For the background of The LIBOR Scandal, take a look at our three-part video.
-To learn more about the ISDAFix Scandal read this article here.
+For the background of The LIBOR Scandal, take a look at our three-part video on LIBOR.
+To learn more about the ISDAFix Scandal read my article on Swap Rate Manipulation.